sengac/gitfeatures-spec/U82sVyWr2WME89xA3bqhR.md

 Risk is where the value is - otherwise it's just a commodity.

 Also - apply the complex domain to reflexivity - [https://www.youtube.com/watch?v=zX1nm6PoI-g](https://www.youtube.com/watch?v=zX1nm6PoI-g) - how can reflexivity influence the success of the feature?
+Are positive feedback loops more important for the success of a feature rather than a negative one?